ChameleonCloud/hammers/README.rst

   ``orphan-resource-providers {info, update}``

   Detects and updates resource providers whose UUID has not been updated to match a recreated Nova compute node.

+6. Send notifications about reservation usage

+  ``reservation-usage-notification``

+  Check and notify users about their reservation.

 Common options: